 I also recommend either hiking or opting for the vernacular to take you to the top of HarderKulm mountain.
 Located in downtown Interlaken, there is a cool restaurant on top and an amazing view of the lakes and city below.

-Another activity that I did during my time in Switzerland that I highly recommend doing is a chocolate making class!
+Another activity you can do if you’re not sure what to do in Interlaken is a chocolate making class!
 The one that my friends and I did was by the Funky Chocolate Club right downtown (link here).
 Not only do they have the BEST hot chocolate, the class was very entertaining.
 I learned so much about the chocolate making process and got to make three of my own chocolate bars to take home!

 Day Trip to Bern from Interlaken